Man fatally shot in Hampton; homicide investigation underway

 HAMPTON, Va.
 (WAVY) — Police in Hampton are investigating after a man was fatally shot on Sunday afternoon.

-According to police, the incident occurred around 14:45 p.m. in the first block of Triple Crown Court.
-When they arrived on the scene, they located an adult male who was suffering from a gunshot wound.
+According to police, the shooting happened around 4:45 p.m. in the first block of Triple Crown Court.
+When they arrived on the scene, they located a man who was suffering from a gunshot wound.

 He was pronounced dead at the scene.